williamhzo/williamhzo/README.md

 Hi, I’m William 👋

-Product-driven and user-first _Frontend Engineer_.

-Passionate about design systems, CSS, UX and crafting intuitive interfaces.
+Product-driven and user-first _Frontend Engineer_, passionate about design systems, CSS, UX and crafting intuitive interfaces.

+On a quest to provide beautiful online experiences while not having to download massive JS bundles to user's browsers.

+---

 Currently freelancing (next availability: 2023), learning and contributing to Open-Source projects.